angshumang94/compvis/README.md

-# Robust object and face detection using SURF tracking
+# Robust object and face detection using SURF tracking and Viola Jones face detection